HypothesisWorks/hypothesis/docs/details.rst

         return function()

 You define executors by defining a method execute_example on a class.
-Any test methods on that class with :func:`@given <hypothesis.core.given>` used on them will use ``self.execute_example`` as an executor with which to run tests.
+Any test methods on that class with :func:`@given <hypothesis.given>` used on them will use ``self.execute_example`` as an executor with which to run tests.
 For example, the following executor runs all its code twice: